 This indicator tracks the health of our seas using assessments of fish populations (here separated into demersal communities – fish that live and feed on or near the bottom of seas, and pelagic communities – fish that usually feed in the surface layers of the seas).
 It consists of 2 metrics.
 The first metric looks at the size of the fish in a community (Typical Length) and the second looks at the composition of fish communities (Mean Maximum Length).
 Together these metrics tell us about the health and status of fish communities.
 A healthy fish community will be made up of species in the expected ratio of numbers of individuals, and with individual species showing the age classes and sizes consistent with a healthy population.
 Typical Length: a reduction in the proportion of larger, older, fish (as measured by Typical Length) of several species, suggests the top (predator) level of the food web is in poor condition.
 Mean Maximum Length: if the species that tend towards larger individuals are depleted and smaller-bodied species become more abundant (shown by a reduction in Mean Maximum Length), the species composition of the community can change, suggesting prolonged periods of pressure.
 When the community is dominated by slow growing species (as expected at low Maximum Mean Length), the size structure is limited in its ability to recover (reduced Typical Length).

 Readiness and links to data

-This indicator is not available for reporting in a finalised form.
-Further development of this indicator is required to include trophic guild biomass and therefore improve community classification.
+This indicator is not available for reporting in 2022 in a finalised form.
+Further development of this indicator is required to incorporate the Large Fish Indicator (UK Biodiversity Indicator D1a) and assessment thresholds.
 An interim indicator is presented here with communities classified as demersal or pelagic.
 The assessments used for this interim indicator have been reported under the UK Marine Strategy Part One (2019).
 Data on fish populations, analytical methods and assessment are available and UK Biodiversity Indicator D1a provides additional data on fish sizes in the North Sea.

 While the currently available data predate the 25 Year Environment Plan, they provide the most recently available assessment of fish and shellfish populations.
 They enable a better understanding of a baseline from which to measure progress towards the goals of the 25 Year Environment Plan when the indicator is next updated.

-In the Channel, northern North Sea and the eastern Irish Sea, the health of the demersal fish community has improved since the 1990s, with an increasing contribution of species that attain a large size (Typical Length).
-In the central and southern North Sea and on the shelf edge to the west of Scotland, the balance of species within demersal communities, relative to the early 1980s, has shifted towards smaller bodied fish (low Typical Length) indicating this community is in poorer health.
-In the northern North Sea no change in the Typical Length in the pelagic fish community is evident.
+In the English Channel, northern North Sea and the eastern Irish Sea, the health of the demersal fish community has improved since the 1990s, with an increasing contribution of large individuals (increasing Typical Length).
+In the central and southern North Sea and on the shelf edge to the west of Scotland, the proportion of individuals within demersal communities, relative to the early 1980s, has shifted towards smaller fish (low Typical Length) indicating this community is in poorer health.
+In the northern North Sea, no change in the Typical Length in the pelagic fish community is evident.
 The Typical Length of pelagic fish generally shows no long-term change at the sub-regional level in the Celtic Seas.